Locals fill the streets of San Juan during a festival. hillsn_1992/Shutterstock

 June to August is the best time for beach lounging

-Summer is when Puerto Ricans thrive.
+Weather in Puerto Rico in summer: Summer is when Puerto Ricans thrive.
 Children are out of school in May and vacations, road trip plans and partying go into full swing – heat be damned.
+And it does get hot – temperatures routinely creep above 90°F.

-Unlike other Caribbean destinations where beaches may be somewhat less crowded during the summer, Puerto Rico’s beaches are packed at this point.
+Unlike other Caribbean destinations where the shoreline may be less crowded during the summer, Puerto Rico’s beaches are packed at this point.
 Yet as long as you arrive early in the morning, you’re sure to find a good spot.
-Beach days are a whole-day affair, so come prepared with a small cooler, plenty of water, and other snacks and beverages.
-It’s legal to drink alcohol on the beach; just make sure to take any trash with you on the way out.
+Most locals settle in for the whole day, so come prepared with a small cooler, plenty of water, lots of snacks and SPF.
+It’s legal to drink alcohol on the beach but make sure you pack up all your trash before you leave.

 This season is also a great time to explore areas outside of mainland Puerto Rico, specifically the islands of Vieques and Culebra, or any of the smaller islands and cays like Palomino, Gilligan’s Island and Mata la Gata.